Although drug testing of employees is allowed in California, it may be justified only in very limited and strictly defined circumstances.

 San Francisco enacted a local ordinance relating to subjecting employees to drug testing.
 You may want to consult legal counsel before engaging in drug testing of employees in San Francisco.

 Both state and federal laws impose strict requirements on employers and operators engaged in commercial transportation, with respect to alcohol and drug testing.
-Failure to comply with these regulations can result in significant penalties both to employers and to individual operators.
+Failure to follow these regulations can result in significant penalties both to employers and to individual operators.

 The federal Americans with Disabilities Act (ADA) and the California Fair Employment and Housing Act (FEHA) do not protect individuals who currently use drugs or abuse alcohol.
 However, these laws do protect persons who are former abusers of alcohol or illegal drugs and who have been successfully rehabilitated either through a supervised rehabilitation program or through their own program, and who no longer use illegal drugs or abuse alcohol.